j-pel/dynamite/README.md

 ## Mode of employ

-For real life scenarios, a site should run on port 80 (or 443).
-It is strongly suggested to run the server without using `sudo`, for example, it is possible to use authbind and launch Dynamite as follows:
+For real life scenarios, a site should bind to port 80 (or 443).
+It is strongly suggested to run the server without root priviledges (avoid using `sudo` to launch the server).
+It is possible to use authbind and then launch Dynamite as follows:
  ```
 # sudo apt-get install authbind
 # sudo touch /etc/authbind/byport/80